ThePiromaximus/ezshop/Deliverables/Estimation.md

 # Estimate by activity decomposition
 ###
+> The following activity decomposition refers to a team of experts in their field, for this reason the following estimation do not match with stated person hours in TimeSheet.md

 |         Activity name    | Estimated effort (person hours)   |
 | ----------- | ------------------------------- |
 | Planning | 8 |